-The Samsung QE49Q6FN is the smallest and most affordable model in the company's QLED range, and it's already available with a decent discount.
-But is this deal too good to be true?
-Is this model worth snapping up before the Black Friday madness commences in November?
-Find out here.
+The Samsung QE49Q6FN is the smallest and most affordable model in the firm's QLED range, and it's already available with a decent discount.
+But is this tempting deal too good to be true?
+Let's find out.

 The short answer: OLED TVs don't go down to 49-inch and this is the only QLED available at this size, making it one of the most premium sub-55in TVs you can currently buy.